-*Concordia Student, Concordia Employees and Human Systems Intervention (HSI) Alumni registrations will need to provide proof by emailing email@example.com with either a Student ID, Employee ID, or HSI graduation year.
+*Concordia Student, Concordia Employees and Concordia Alumni registrations will need to provide proof by emailing email@example.com with either a Student ID or Employee ID.
 A promo code to access the registration rate will then be sent to you.

 Concordia University Conference Centre

 John Molson School of Business, 9th Floor

 Enrolment is limited.
 The deadline to register is April 30, 2019.

 Note: CHRCS reserves the right to cancel the workshop if there is insufficient registration.
 Participants will be notified and will receive a full refund of their registration fee.